 - Seek out a good Mercedes independent mechanic in your area and build a relationship.
 Ask at a Mercedes owners club, they usually have a ton of great information.

-I wish you many years happy Mercedes ownership.
+I wish you many years of happy Mercedes ownership.